TheSaltCracka/SpotifyMonthlyPlaylists/README.md

 # SpotifyMonthlyPlaylists
-Automatically add newly saved songs to a monthly playlist using Spotify's API.
+Automatically add newly saved songs to a monthly playlist using Spotify's Web API.

 ## Usage